ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models

-First, participants associate two distinctive features with human essays: 1) human essays have more \textbf{spelling and grammatical errors}, which is also mentioned in \citet{dou_is_2022}, and 2) human essays may contain \textbf{more personal experience}.
+First, participants associate two distinctive features with human essays: (1) human essays have more \textbf{spelling and grammatical errors}, which is also mentioned in \citet{dou_is_2022}, and (2) human essays may contain \textbf{more personal experience}.
 Seeing typos/grammatical mistakes and personal experience in one essay, participants are very likely to categorize it as human-authored.

-As for machine essays, participants generally think 1) machine essays provide many \textbf{similar examples}, and 2) machine essays have \textbf{repetitive expressions}.
+As for machine essays, participants generally think (1) machine essays provide many \textbf{similar examples}, and (2) machine essays have \textbf{repetitive expressions}.
 These two features corroborate the findings of \citet{dou_is_2022}.
 Reasons when participants make the right choices are presented in Table \ref{tab:correct:example}.

 However, even with the knowledge of the two features of machine essays discussed above, participants are not very confident when identifying machine essays.
 There are redundant and repetitive expressions in human writings as well, which might confuse participants in this regard.
 Another important feature frequently mentioned by participants is \textbf{off-prompt}, meaning the writing digresses from the topic given by the prompt.
 Some tend to think it is a feature of machine essays, while others think it features human essays.
-Some reasons when participants' choices are wrong are presented in Table \ref{tab:wrong:example}.

 After being presented with correct answers in the human evaluation experiment, participants summarize their impression on AI-generated argumentative essays.
 We list some of the commonly mentioned ones below.